nathanwebb/apirate/README.md

 * security - how to authenticate REST APIs, does this override command permissions
-* tainted inputs - DONE.
-Inputs are escaped before passing onto commands
+* tainted inputs - add single quotes around all template variables